qmk/qmk_firmware/users/ericgebhart/readme.md

 Base Layers
 -----------------
 I like to experiment with layouts.
 So I have a few.
-They can be turned on and offical in config.h.
+They can be turned on in config.h.

+To switch base layers there is a combo to raise the layers layer.
+Hold both pinkies on their lower row keys to get the layer.
+Tap the home row left middle finger to change layers.
+Tap the ring finger to set it to eeprom.

+The left index finger will cycle through locales if you have them.

 Here are some or most of them..

-For any language, _en-us_ or _bepo-fr_.
  * Dvorak
  * Beakl 15
  * Beakl 19